marijnh/Eloquent-JavaScript/14_dom.md

 The way a document is displayed can be influenced by _styling_, both by attaching styles to nodes directly and by defining rules that match certain nodes.
 There are many different style properties, such as `color` or `display`.
-JavaScript can manipulate an element's style directly through its `style` property.
+JavaScript code can manipulate an element's style directly through its `style` property.

 ## Exercises